 Sadly Ernie Johnston passed away on 21 May 2005 after 75 years continuous scouting, broken only by his war service.

 In 2009, after 16 years as GSL, Richard Medcalf sadly passed away after battling sustained ill health.
 Richard was succeeded as GSL by Paul Boreham, who like Dick before him is a very active GSL who leads by example to motivate the leaders and young people alike.
 As with most management roles, it’s difficult to focus on all areas without help and therefore Lyn Medcalf was appointed AGSL to oversee the cubs and younger members, leaving Paul to focus on the older sections.

 On 3rd November 2010, our new mixed gender sections opened their doors.
-The Edwards Beaver Colony, headed up by Victoria and Kimberley Watts and named in remembrance of Ian ‘Eggy’ Edwards, was our third Beaver Colony and was needed to reduce the 5th’s extensive waiting list and to fully embrace the movements position of inclusive scouting.
-The Phillips Cub Pack, led by Tracy and Zara followed shortly after on 24th November 2010, on the same evening to provide our Edwards Beavers with a clear path for progression in to Cub Scouting at the 5th Dartford Scout Group.
+The Edwards Beaver Colony, named in remembrance of Ian ‘Eggy’ Edwards, was our third Beaver Colony and was needed to reduce the 5th’s extensive waiting list and to fully embrace the movements position of inclusive scouting.
+The Phillips Cub Pack, followed shortly after on 24th November 2010, on the same evening to provide our Edwards Beavers with a clear path for progression in to Cub Scouting at the 5th.

 Like many Scout Groups, we like to go camping as frequently as possible and irrespective of weather, we battle the elements and go out with a smile on our faces.
 The one camp which everyone looks forward to however is the summer scout camp, where there are generally in excess of 50 in the party.
 Below is a list of where we’ve been for the last few years and pictures can be seen in our photo archives:

 2012 – Deferred due to GB Olympics